-Krys Boyd and the Think production crew will visit Washington, D.C. to broadcast live from NPR headquarters May 8-11, 2017.
-Krys will talk with curators for the Smithsonian, NPR radio legends Susan Stamberg and Scott Simon, and Atlantic reporter Franklin Foer.
+Krys Boyd and the Think production crew will visit Washington, D.C. to broadcast live from NPR headquarters June 11-15.
+Krys will talk with curators for the Smithsonian, familiar NPR voices, and the two candidates vying to represent Texas in the U.S. Senate.

 When and where

 • KERA 90.1 FM June 11-14 from noon to 2 p.m.
 Central and June 15 from 1 to 2 p.m.

 • Listen to the podcast of each show after it airs here or on your favorite podcast app.
 (You can also now listen to each individual D.C. show at the “Listen” links below.)

 » In November, Texans will go to the polls to decide if Republican Ted Cruz will serve a second term in the U.S. Senate or be replaced by Democrat Beto O’Rourke.
 Each candidate will join us to talk about their current legislative priorities — and why they should represent Texas on Capitol Hill.
 Listen.

 » Throughout the month of June, Pride parades will wind through city streets across the country.
 We’ll stop by Washington’s to talk with participants — and we’ll hear from an expert about the history of Pride parades and how their functions have evolved.
 Listen.

 » James Clapper served as Director of National Intelligence under President Obama.
 And since leaving the post, he’s been a defender of the intelligence community while also talking about improvements that can be made.
 He’ll reflect on his time working in the White House – and about the current state of intelligence gathering – which he writes about in “Facts and Fears: Hard Truths from a Life in Intelligence” (Viking).
 Listen.